-The statewide rate of outpatient follow-up within seven days of discharge from inpatient treatment (measure MH4) remained the same as the previous quarter (43%); however, for the first six quarters studied, the rate was roughly half of all discharges from inpatient receiving a follow-up visit within seven days.
-Four of the regions (CN, EC, NE, and OK) showed an improvement in outpatient follow-up following an inpatient episode in the most recent quarter.
-Beginning with this report, only clients that were referred to a DMHSAS-funded agency or transferred within the same agency were included in the measure.
+The statewide rate of outpatient follow-up within seven days of discharge from inpatient treatment (measure MH4) fell slightly from the previous quarter from 41% to 39%.
+This is the lowest rate of the eight quarters studied.
+Three of the regions (NE, NW and SW) showed an improvement in outpatient follow-up following an inpatient episode in the most recent quarter.

-For measure MH11, adults with a major mental illness (MMI) receiving case management or individual rehabilitation services, statewide, the rate increased slightly to 46%, the highest rate for the eight quarters studied.
-Six of the eight regions (CN, NE, NW, OK, SW, and TU) showed an improvement in the percent of clients receiving case management or individual rehab services.
-Previously, only case management services were included in this measure, but because it was recognized that individual rehab services can include services similar to case management, which contribute to longer community tenure and better quality of life, the indicator was revised to include individual rehab services.
-Also, the criteria for the MMI population were modified to include unspecified bipolar diagnoses, and exclude some personality disorders, to better match the Department's Core Service Plan eligibility criteria.
-Further, only clients active in the quarter were studied, excluding clients that maybe have left treatment before the start of the quarter.
+For measure MH11, the rate of adults with a major mental illness (MMI) receiving case management or individual rehabilitation services increased slightly statewide from 46% to 47%, the highest rate for the eight quarters studied.
+Seven of the eight regions (CN, EC, NW, OK, SE, SW, and TU) showed an improvement in the percent of clients receiving case management or individual rehab services.